Sunday, April 21, 2024

 "The Way We Were": Memories of a song.

 I was a high school freshman when I saw “The Way We Were” in the theater with my clique of friends, one of those irritating groups of young people who attend films to socialize and watch the screen only during conversation lulls.
 So, I retained only two distinct memories of that viewing.
 Number one: When inebriated Hubble Gardiner momentarily rolls on top of an eagerly waiting Katie Moronsky, my friend Barb turned to me and whispered, “Did they just…?”
 I had no answer for her since I was just as clueless.
-You’ll have to cut us some slack; we were both sheltered 13-year-olds, and whatever the characters did in that brief scene remained very much under the covers.
+You’ll have to cut us some slack; we were both sheltered 13-year-olds, and whatever the characters did during that brief scene remained very much under the covers.

 The second memory was the music.
 Perhaps that’s why my babysitting family gifted me with the soundtrack album for Christmas the following year, which I listened to nonstop, despite my mother’s constant complaint that Streisand was just “yelling.”